dmarkrollins/sequent/README.md

 #### Choose Background Pattern

-Set your team's preferred background pattern.
+you can also your team's preferred background pattern.
 This feature was created "just for fun" but lets your team make Sequent your own by choosing one of 15 or so unique background patterns.

-Check it out let us know what you think.
+Check it out and let us know what you think.

+Enjoy!